Sean-Bradley/ComfyUI-Virtual-Webcam/README.md

 3. Restart ComfyUI

-You will find the node in your Nodes tab under SBCODE.
+You will find the new Virtual Camera node in the Nodes menu item under SBCODE.

 Or you can double click the workspace and search for `virtual`